Dorothy Canfield Fisher: Personal life and death

 Her daughter Sally was born in 1909.
 She married John Paul Scott and they lived in Bar Harbor, Maine.
 By 1958 she had published 18 children's books as Sally Scott.
 Canfield Fisher's granddaughter Vivian Scott also writes children's books.

 Her son James (Jimmy) was born in 1913 and during World War II became a surgeon and captain in the U.S. Army.
-He served with the Alamo Scouts for three months at the end of 1944, following which he was attached to a Ranger unit which carried out the raid to free POWs imprisoned at Cabanatuan in the Philippines.
-The Raid at Cabanatuan was a great success, with the Rangers suffering only two fatalities.
-Captain Fisher was one, mortally wounded by a mortar shell.
-As he lay dying the next day, his last words were "Did we get them all out?"
-He died on Luzon, January 31, 1945.
+He served with the Alamo Scouts for three months at the end of 1944.
+Afterwards, his Ranger unit rescued Allied prisoners of war at Cabanatuan in the Philippines.
+Fisher died on Luzon, January 31, 1945.

 Canfield Fisher died at the age of 79 in Arlington, Vermont in 1958.
 Her husband died the following year.

 Legacy

 Until 2020, the Dorothy Canfield Fisher Children's Book Award was awarded to new American children's books whose winner was chosen by the vote of child readers.
 In 2017, an Abenaki educator lobbied the Vermont Department of Libraries to pull Fisher's name from the children's literature award, which was created in the state over half a century ago.
 Judy Dow claimed that Fisher stereotyped French Canadians and Native Americans in her works of fiction, and that she may have been part of the eugenics movement that promoted cleansing Vermont of people considered genetically less desirable in the 1920s and 1930s.
 Other voices discussed putting Fisher's characterizations in context of the times in which she lived.
 Yet others suggested that because Fisher's works are no longer widely read nor is her name well recognized, perhaps it has become time to retire the title of the literature award.

 No direct connection with the eugenics movement was established.
 The Vermont State Board of Libraries recommended dropping her name from the award on grounds that "it was no longer relevant to today's young people".
-The state librarian announced in 2019 that the award would receive a new name for 2020.
+The state librarian announced in 2019 that the award would receive a new name.
+The Vermont State Library announced in 2020 that the Dorothy Canfield Fisher Children's Book Award would be renamed the "Vermont Golden Dome Book Award," a name selected by Vermont schoolchildren after a student vote.

-A dormitory at Goddard College in Plainfield, Vermont is named for Fisher.